overhide/overhide-ethereum/README.md

 `npm run test` or run the Mocha/Chai tests in `./test/js/*` manually.

 The tests aren't unit tests.
-They do not start Node.js to run this application; they expect the target device-under-test application to be running.
+They do not start Node.js to run *overhide-ethereum*; they expect the target device-under-test *overhide-ethereum* to be running.

 The tests should pass regardless of configuration being tested: